ymkjp/alfredphp.alfredworkflow/README.md

 ![Overview](https://dl.dropboxusercontent.com/u/6998388/img/Screenshot%202014-07-11%2004.06.03.png "So simple")

-Yep, there are no code to modify.  # It's aloso one liner as itself !
+Yep, there is no code to modify.  # It's also one liner as itself!